We provide in-person mentoring certification

 in all the various professional roles involved in mentoring programs.
 Our certification is based upon experience and tested principles of mentoring that we have used for 20 years.

 Note: Currently, we offer mentoring online through two certifications: we have an e-learning course for mentoring program managers and an e-learning course for mentoring training.
 We'll be adding more courses over the coming months.
-The best way to keep up with these changes is to sign up for our email newsletter.

 We offer in-person certification for those engaged in the following designations in mentoring: